-So today, we have collected 22 resources that can help you create better product photography and organized them based on how they can help.
-From collecting stock images, to finding apps to help you take better photos, and editing software for post-production, there is something here to help everyone improve their product photography on their eCommerce store.
+From collecting stock images to finding apps to help you take better photos and editing software for post-production.
+There is something here to help everyone improve their product photography on their ecommerce store.

-Sometimes you need a good-quality stock image as the base for a product photo or banner image.
+Sometimes you need a good-quality stock image as the base for a product photography or banner image.
 These websites feature some of the best stock photography for eCommerce entrepreneurs.

 If you fit into any of these demographics, there’s a good chance Unsplash will have photos you’re looking for.